aslamanver/sntp-client-android/README.md

 #### Usage

-1. Retrive the time of a specific time zone.
+1. Retrieve the time of a specific time zone.

 ```java
 SNTPClient.getDate(TimeZone.getTimeZone("Asia/Colombo"), new SNTPClient.Listener() {